panzerdp/dmitripavlutin.com/content/posts/070-reacr-state-mng/index.md

 Inside `addNewProduct()`, a `Set` object is used to make sure that the product names are unique.

 The problem is that the code of adding a new product name to the list is about 1/3 of the component size.
-It would be better to isolate the comples state setter logic into a custom hook.
+It would be better to isolate the complex state setter logic into a custom hook.
 Great, let's do that.

 The new custom hook `useUniqueNonEmpty()` takes care of the complex state management: